watari3/GitBucket-Wiki/API-WebHook.md

-The gitbucket api/webhook is designed for compatibility of [the GitHub's it](https://developer.github.com/v3/).
+The GitBucket api/webhook is designed for compatibility of [the GitHub's it](https://developer.github.com/v3/).

 The API endpoints are reachable under: `http(s)://yourgitbucket/api/v3`

-Gitbucket does not implement fully the GitHub API/webhook and respects only a subset of parameters.
-If you find some behavior difference from GitHub, it can be a Gitbucket's bug or a feature not yet implemented :).
+GitBucket does not fully implement the GitHub API/webhook and respects only a subset of parameters.
+If you find some behavior difference from GitHub, it can be a GitBucket's bug or a feature not yet implemented :).

 ## Authentication